-GeoSIG, with more than 25 years' expertise in structural monitoring solutions, can fulfill the requirements of the most challenging structure.
-Click here to visit his website, or look over the solutions leaflet to see what we can offer.
+GeoSIG, with more than 25 years' expertise in structural monitoring solutions, can fulfil the requirements of the most challenging structure.
+Click here to visit his Website, or look over the solutions leaflet to see what we can offer.

 GMS Series Recorders for distributed and hybrid systems

-- CR-6 Series Modular Multichannel Recording System for central and hybrid systems
+- CR Series Modular Multichannel Recording System for central and hybrid systems

 - A wide variety of high quality sensors to measure acceleration, velocity, displacement, strain, tilt and environmental phenomena.